-Surveying in Antarctica was heavy work often involving rock climbing on virgin peaks with heavy packs.
-By 1964-65, electronic distance measuring had been introduced but it was still necessary to reach the pinnacle of the peak to be measured, carrying batteries, theodolite and other essential gear.
-The ‘hardest and longest’ climb of his career was on Leckie Range in early 1965, where he had to hang off the peak with a rope around his waist to sight his theodolite.
-During the six-hour climb a rope broke and Syd fell some nine metres with a 40 kg pack, injuring his back and neck.
-He continued and finished the work and the climb, and climbed the range a further three times.
+By 1964, the astro-fix had largely been replaced by electronic distance measuring.
+However, it was still necessary for surveyors to reach the pinnacle of the peak carrying batteries, theodolite and other essential gear.
+The ‘hardest and longest’ climb of Kirkby's career was on Leckie Range in early 1965.
+He had to hang off the peak with a rope around his waist to sight his theodolite.
+During the six-hour climb, a rope broke causing him to fall nine metres with a 40 kg pack.
+Although injuring his back and neck, he continued the climb and finished the work.
+Later, he went on to climb Leckie Range a further three times.

-While Syd Kirkby seized all the Antarctic pioneering opportunities available to him with great gusto, he never ceases to marvel at his good fortune:
+Seizing all the Antarctic pioneering opportunities available to him, Kirkby marvelled at his good fortune:

 We’d climb a mountain peak and look out and say: 'Wow!
 In all time, certainly no human being and probably no creature has ever seen it.'
 It's a funny feeling, It's not a possessive feeling, it's a privileged sort of feeling – 'How did I get this lucky?'